tubearchivist/docs/mkdocs/docs/installation/unraid.md

 ![TubeArchivist-RedisJSON](https://i.imgur.com/ZKc8pSK.png)
 This is the easiest container to setup of the thee, just make sure that you do not have any port conflicts, and that your `/data` is mounted to the correct path.
 The other containers will map to the same root directory (/mnt/user/appdata/TubeArchivist).

-If you need to install `TubeArchivist-RedisJSON`on a different port, you'll have to follow [these steps](https://github.com/tubearchivist/tubearchivist#redis-on-a-custom-port) later on when installing the `TubeArchivist` container
+If you need to install `TubeArchivist-RedisJSON`on a different port, you'll have to follow [these steps](https://github.com/tubearchivist/tubearchivist#redis-on-a-custom-port) later on when installing the `TubeArchivist` container.

+Make sure and start Redis and the ElasticSearch containers approximately one minute before starting `TubeArchivist`

 ### Install  `TubeArchivist-ES`